 Experience providing marketing and outreach for programs serving older adults, persons with disabilities, and persons of all ages is preferred.

+Suggestion for each of the different roles: Could a specific # years of experience substitute for education?
+Maybe allow up front, especially for those in field for many years.
+E.g. some have been in the field over 10 and 20 years.
+Concentrate on capacity vs. just education.
+ADSA Leadership will make decision.

 Information-giving

-The purpose of information giving is to provide a person and/or their representative with enough information to enable them to locate and obtain needed services without additional assistance from the ADRC staffer
+The purpose of information giving is to provide a person and/or their representative with enough information to enable them to locate and obtain needed services without additional assistance from the ADRC staff.

 ADRC staff, or others performing the full range of this role, may be volunteers; but must meet the same qualifications as paid employees.
 Volunteers recruited for short-term special ADRC projects may or may not meet these qualifications.